Raisony/ODHD/README.md

 # OC-HDC

-This repository is the official implementation of [OC-HDC: One-Class Hyperdimensional Computing for Outlier Detection](https://openreview.net/attachment?id=jUG3DQhUHve&name=pdf).
+This repository is the official implementation of ODHD: One-Class Brain-Inspired Hyperdimensional Computing for Outlier Detection

 ## Requirements